 - Cutler in 1858 and sold to William Harwood the following year.

-As of 2020, only the Arizona Diamondbacks, Boston Red Sox, Colorado Rockies, and Seattle Mariners were using humidors.
+As of 2020, just four teams were employing the devices: the Arizona Diamondbacks, the Boston Red Sox, the Colorado Rockies, and the Seattle Mariners.

 Two baseballs, one with the typical cork in the center (on the left) and the other with the rubber in the middle (on the right).
 Padded wood cores were invented by sports equipment manufacturerSpalding, which was founded by former baseball starA.G.
 Spalding.
 They were first patented in the late nineteenth century.
 A variety of synthetic materials have been utilized to make baseballs in recent years; nevertheless, they are typically regarded lesser quality, are sewn with two red thick threads, and are rarely used in the big leagues due to their poor quality and durability.